SenthuranSivananthan/az-datashare-articles/e2e-rest-flow/post.md

 #### Step 4: Create Data Set

-Use [HTTP PUT](https://docs.microsoft.com/en-us/rest/api/datashare/datasets/create) to create a new Data Set in the Share.
+Use [HTTPS PUT](https://docs.microsoft.com/en-us/rest/api/datashare/datasets/create) to create a new Data Set in the Share.

 **Payload**